pschachte/wybe/PROJECTS.md

 project must also address, by providing a permission system, so that external packages must request access to any capabilities that have security implications, such as file system or operating system access.
+Other considerations include supporting package versions, and downloading the right version of each package, and supporting both local and system-wide download of packages.